-Call for Proposals
+Call for proposals

-All proposals should demonstrate a connection or relevance to the event’s stated ‘Main Focus’ and Themes, as outlined on the homepage, and with Global Education and Learning, as defined in the European Declaration on Global Education in to 2050 ('Dublin Declaration').
+All accepted proposals demonstrate a connection or relevance to the event’s stated ‘Main Focus’ and Themes, as outlined on the homepage, and with Global Education and Learning, as defined in the European Declaration on Global Education in to 2050 ('Dublin Declaration').

 Please note that this is going to be a face-to-face event, with only the plenary keynote sessions broadcast online.
 The language of the conference will be English.